Caroline Quenemoen, Ph.D

 Michael S. Domeracki, Ph.D

 Michael Domeracki is the Associate Director of Domestic Programs and Fellowships and Adjunct Lecturer in the Department of Religion.
 In his role at the CCL, he oversees several programs, coordinates undergraduate research opportunities, and advises on nationally competitive fellowships.
 Michael also teaches Freshman Writing Intensive Seminars (FWIS) on Early Christianity and Religion classes on Paul and Jesus.
 He completed his Ph.D in the Department of Religion at Rice University exploring community identity and self-definition in early Christianity.
 Before coming to Rice, he completed a B.A. in History at the University of Calgary, received his Master's at Vanderbilt Divinity School, and conducted non-degree graduate work at the University of Notre Dame.
 He also served as President of the Graduate Student Association at Rice University.

-Morgan Kinney is the Assistant Director of Domestic Programs and Partnerships and oversees the Alternative Spring Break program.
-She is passionate about working with students to engage in critical service-learning experiences.
+Morgan Kinney is the Associate Director of Domestic Programs and Partnerships and oversees learn level programming.
+She is passionate about working with students to engage in critical service-learning, advocacy, and community-based learning experiences.
 Prior to coming to Rice, Morgan was the Graduate Advisor for the Alternative Breaks program at the University of Maine, where she also earned her M.Ed. in Student Development in Higher Education as well as her B.A. in Social Psychology.